NotARoomba/SimpleFlightController/GUIDE.md

 ![TI Battery Charger Page](assets/ti-battery-charger-page.png)

-After looking around a bit, I found the `BQ25887`.
+After looking around a bit, I found the `BQ25798`.
 It's a 2 Li-ion cell charger (which meets our requirement).
 You could add a more complicated battery charger if you want more cells/power, but they take up more space and are more complex to route.

 For the regulators, go back to the TI main page, then navigate to "Power Management", then "DC/DC Power Modules".
 Here you can find all the regulators you would ever need, complete with excellent datasheets.

 ![TI DC/DC Power Modules](assets/ti-dcdc-power-modules.png)

 Here is where we can choose the right regulators for our needs.
 For this tutorial we are going to use the `TPS63070` which supports 2-16V input and can output a steady 5V with high current for the servos.

+Now all that's missing is to find another regulator for 3.3V, for this we are going to us `LMR51430` as it is one tht supplies alot of amperage for the various sensors that w will be using.

 Now that we have the chips that we are going to use, we also need to verify that they are available on some platform like [LCSC](https://lcsc.com) or wherever else you are going to manufacture your PCB.
 We also might have to import certain components through LCSC to KiCad.